Photo: The Waikato Story.

 For many community foundations this is the ‘sum total’ of what they’re doing, growing and disbursing donated and bequeathed funds as they’ve been directed, which is valuable and often essential support for effective charities and much-loved community groups and institutions.

 However, much of the very worthy work done by these organisations is simply delivering or supplementing a needed service beyond what the state or market can or will provide, and not necessarily to solve societal problems or otherwise make positive change.
 Such ‘BAU’ needs to happen, but it doesn’t ‘shift the dial’ on the indicators pointing in the wrong direction in our nation.

-Momentum Waikato was set up by the WEL Energy Trust with a 70-year loan that forms the core of the endowment in our care, with its investment income partially serving to meet our operational costs (which is why our service to donors is free, unlike most community foundations).
+Momentum Waikato was set up by the WEL Energy Trust with a 70-year loan that forms the core of the endowment in our care, with its investment income partially serving to meet our operational costs.

 As important, this capital and some of our donated funds are ‘untagged’, in that the income is not tied to any donor directives, which means we can use it to achieve those ‘Transformational, Intergenerational, Strategic Outcomes’.
 This is why Momentum does the ‘Vital Signs’ research project, so the wider community has the opportunity to guide our funding priorities.